Halludba71/Shogun-Manga-Reader/README.md

 # Shogan-Manga-Reader
-Shodan is a Manga Reader Web App created for my A level Coursework.
+Shogan is a Manga Reader Web App created for my A level Coursework.
 Features will try to remain similar to Tachiyomi

 ## Features